kossnocorp/opensource.how/README.md

 If you disagree with the direction, instead of arguing, it's better to consider an alternative.
 Some prefer functional programming, some object-oriented code, but that doesn't mean that later or former are wrong.
 The maintainer should be able to decide what trade-off to choose regardless of your needs or views.

+## Don't forget to say thanks!

+Simple words of gratitude and praises often the sole motivator that makes open-source authors keep going, so don't be shy and say it!

+Do you want to see a pull-request merged, much-needed feature implemented and long-awaiter release shipped?
+Instead of reminding how much work is on their plate by asking "any news" or showing dissatisfaction (which only kills the motivation), say how their work is essential.
+Tell how much you value them.
+Tweet kind words about them and their project.
+Sometimes that's the best you can do.

 ## Don't cause drama!

 Never post comments that might cause a drama or emotionally hurt maintainers.